dechristopher/octad/README.md

 ### Rules
 All standard chess rules apply:

-* En Passant is possible
+* En passant is allowed
 * Pawn promotion to any piece
 * Stalemates are a draw